Autism Resource Center

 How long will my child be able to receive ABA services?

 ABA care is typically authorized for a six-month period.
 Since ABA services are typically provided for longer than six months, and may proceed for a number of years, your child may need treatment beyond the end date of an ABA authorization.
 Every six months, your provider will review the previous treatment plan, record current progress, and develop additional goals to be completed over the next six-month review period.
 A psychological testing instrument called the Vineland Adaptive Behavioral Scale will be requested within 45 days prior to an annual authorization treatment request.
 Standardized psychological testing like the Vineland is used to help show what developmental progress your child is making compared with peers their same age.
 Depending on your child’s progress, other psychological testing may also be requested.
-Once the provider has completed the review, he or she will submit a new authorization for treatment request to Lucet.
+Once the provider has completed the review, he or she will submit a new authorization for treatment request to New Directions.

 For any further information about the ongoing authorization process or with help finding a contracting psychologist who can administer a Vineland Adaptive Behavioral Scale or other psychological test, please contact your Autism Resource Program care manager at 877-563-9347.